-High-dose opioids disturb hormones long-term, but mental and physiologic function improvesApril 11th, 2013 in Medications /
+High-dose opioids disturb hormones long-term, but mental and physiologic function improvesApril 11, 2013 in Medicine & Health / Medications

 Half of patients on high-dose, long-term opioid therapy had hormonal disturbances or signs of inflammation, while 100 percent reported improved pain control and mental outlook, new research shows.
 The results, reported today at the 29th Annual Meeting of the American Academy of Pain Medicine, present rare data on the effects of opioids beyond 10 years.
 Most clinical trials that examine opioid use are of short duration, and little is known about long-term outcomes, particularly in patients who suffer from noncancer pain.